Elton John Supports Kevin Spacey During Actor's Sexual Assault Trial - ExBulletin

 John, who wore yellow tinted glasses, a dark jacket and a light blue open-necked shirt, said the actor attended the party once in the early 2000s and arrived after flying away to England in a private jet.

-Spaceys’ appearance was a surprise and memorable because it was a big deal, said Furnish, filmmaker and manager of Johns, who also came from Monaco.

-He was an Oscar-winning actor and there was a lot of buzz and excitement that he was at prom,” Furnish said.
+He was an Oscar-winning actor and there was a lot of buzz and excitement that he was at the ball,” said Furnish, who also testified from Monaco.

 John said the actor spent the night at their home after the event.
 He also confirmed that Spacey bought a Mini Cooper at the auction held that evening for the Elton John AIDS Foundation.